 - 1. Youth who are five years of age and have not yet reached their nineteenth birthday on or before September 1 of the current 4-H year may enroll in 4-H clubs. - 2.
-Members must be in good standing to exhibit at the fair. - 3.
+Members must be in good standing, have an active enrollment and attended at least one club meeting, to exhibit at the 4-H Show. - 3.
 Exhibitors must be re-enrolled in 4-H and the project areas by May 1. - 4.
 New members may enroll in 4-H clubs, 4-H/Extension programs, or as an independent member at any time during the 4-H year.
 4-H enrollment is found online at: https://4h.zsuite.org/